Let’s continue the QTP training series with our next QTP tutorial #4 – Adding Conditional and Loop Statements in Keyword View.

 The new step just comes as a sibling to the ‘if’ block.

-Now, that we have understood the basic functionality it goes without saying that all the other conditional statements work the same way and any of them can be used as needed by the programmer’s logic.
+Now that we have understood the basic functionality, it goes without saying that all the other conditional statements work the same way and any of them can be used as needed by the programmer’s logic.

-Adding Loop statements to the keyword view:
+Adding Loop Statements to the Keyword View

-Let us add a ‘For’ Statement as an example.
+Let us add a ‘For’ statement as an example.

 I chose the “For” from the menu option and this is what gets inserted into the keyword view:

-In the value column I will set the iterator value.
+In the value column, I will set the iterator value.
 I set it as 1 to 3.
-Next I added a statement as “msgbox “x””.
+Next, I added a statement as “msgbox “x”.
 Let’s look at how this looks in the keyword view.

-Steps that are recorded or added after a block statement will be added within the block by default unless specified.
-When a statement has to be added outside the loop we need to choose the option “Insert new step after block” option from the right click menu after choosing the block after which we desire the steps to follow.
+Steps that are recorded or added after a block statement will be added to the block by default unless specified.
+When a statement has to be added outside the loop, we need to choose the option “Insert new step after block” from the right-click menu after choosing the block after which we desire the steps to follow.